-• When [Enable] is set:

-- The camera focuses on the subject continuously even when you are not pressing the shutter button halfway. - When Movie Servo AF is paused, if you return to movie recording after operations such as pressing the <MENU> or > button or changing the AF method, Movie Servo AF will resume.

-• When [Disable] is set:

-Press the shutter button halfway or press the < ^{AF}{ON} > button to focus.
+- When [Enable] is set: - The camera focuses on the subject continuously even when you are not pressing the shutter button halfway. - To keep the focus at a specific position, or if you prefer not to record mechanical sounds from the lens, you can temporarily stop Movie Servo AF by touching [] in the lower left of the screen. - When Movie Servo AF is paused, if you return to movie recording after operations such as pressing the <MENU> or > button or changing the AF method.
+Movie Servo AF will resume. - When [Disable] is set: - Press the shutter button halfway or press the < AF > button to focus.